 |$200||8 years, 5 months||$44,929|

-Here are three things you must do before paying extra on your loan:
+Here are 3 things you must do before paying extra on your loan:

-Pay off high-interest credit card debt: You'll save a lot more by paying down credit card balances that often cost 13% or more than by paying extra on a home loan that carries a 4% or 5% interest rate.
+With the average variable credit card interest rate around 16%, you'll save a lot more by paying down your card balances than by paying extra on a home loan that carries a 4% interest rate.

 Plus, you can usually deduct mortgage interest from your taxable income.
-Credit card interest is not tax-deductible.
+Credit card interest isn't tax-deductible.

 Without that financial cushion, you could lose your home, including the extra money you worked so hard to put toward the balance, if you get laid off or become ill and can't work.